The Relationship Blame Game

 Where Does The Relationship Blame Game Come From?

-It is possible at the root of the relationship blame game is a sense of desperation or helplessness.
+It is possible that the root of the relationship blame game is a sense of desperation or helplessness.
 Meaning, I feel ______ and I do not want to feel _____, and I do not know how to shift my thoughts and emotions, therefore, I want you to do something different since I am feeling incapable of doing it myself.
 When viewed through this lens, it can seem to be very infantile.
-When we think of little children that can’t stop crying or yelling, they desperately need and want their parents or another caring adult to do something so that they can stop.
-At what age in our personal and spiritual development are we expected to be responsible for our own feelings, thoughts and emotions?
-Some would say during adolescence, others might say in our 20s or 30s, but I think all of us can agree by the time we reach our 40s, we should be responsible and own what we think, feel and do.
+When we think of little children who can’t stop crying or yelling, they desperately need and want their parents or another caring adult to do something so that they can stop.
+At what age in our personal and spiritual development are we expected to be responsible for our own feelings, thoughts, and emotions?
+Some would say during adolescence, others might say in our 20s or 30s, but I think all of us can agree by the time we reach our 40s, we should be responsible and own what we think, feel, and do.
 Do you agree?
-At what age do you think we mature enough to be able to look at a conflict and say to ourselves, “I don’t like the way I am feeling or acting now, I will look at myself and discern why I feel this way and what I can do to feel better and treat the people I love and care about with more respect.”
+At what age do you think we mature enough to be able to look at a conflict and say to ourselves, “I don’t like the way I am feeling or acting now; I will look at myself and discern why I feel this way and what I can do to feel better and treat the people I love and care about with more respect.”

 Meditation and The Relationship Blame Game

 I have found that a daily meditation practice supports knowing who I am and why I think and feel the way I do.
 There is something about sitting and being quiet long enough to slow or still our mind that is quite instructive towards understanding our emotional and mental patterns and structures.
-Anyone who has attempted silent meditation has on some level experienced the painful lesson that for the most part, we are responsible for how we think, feel and act.
+Anyone who has attempted silent meditation has, on some level, experienced the painful lesson that, for the most part, we are responsible for how we think, feel, and act.
 As much as we would like to blame others, at the end of the day, nobody can make us feel a certain way all by themselves.
-Our well-being and the well-being and health of our relationships have a direct correlation between self-honesty and awareness, and our willingness to take steps to shift what we’re doing that hurts ourselves and friends and family.
-I think most of us would prefer to treat the people in our lives with respect, kindness and love.
+Our well-being and the well-being and health of our relationships have a direct correlation between self-honesty and awareness and our willingness to take steps to shift what we’re doing that hurts ourselves and friends and family.
+I think most of us would prefer to treat the people in our lives with respect, kindness, and love.
 My experience has demonstrated time and again that the road towards being who we want to be and know we are capable of is an inside job.
-I once heard a wise person say about personal and spiritual growth, “Nobody can do it for us and we can’t do it alone”.
+I once heard a wise person say about personal and spiritual growth, “Nobody can do it for us, and we can’t do it alone”.

 4 Steps To Shift The Relationship Blame Game